slatedocs/slate/source/includes/stackpath/_sites.md

 `domain`<br/>*string* | The domain name that will be used for the site.
 `services`<br/>*Array[string]* | Services list that will be used on the site.
 Possibles values are `CDN`,`SERVERLESS_EDGE_ENGINE` or  `WAF`.
 `protocol`<br/>*string* | Protocol that will be used to communicate with the hostname.
 Possibles values are `HTTP` or `HTTPS`.
 `hostname`<br/>*string* | The hostname to that will be used to get the information from.
 The hostname can be an IP or a name.
-It may include a specific port and a precise path as well. (e.g. 199.250.204.212:80/test)
+It may include a specific port and a precise path as well (e.g. 199.250.204.212:80/test).

  Optional | &nbsp;
  ------- | -----------
 `authMethod`<br/>*string* | The authentication method to communicate with the hostname.
 Possibles values are `NONE` or `BASIC`.
 If not provided, it will default to `NONE` unless the username or password is provided.
 It would then default to `BASIC`.
 `username`<br/>*Array[Object]* | The username for the basic authentication.
-Required if authMethod is `BASIC` or if the password id provided
+Required if authMethod is `BASIC` or if the password id provided.
 `password`<br/>*string* | The password for the basic authentication.
-Required if authMethod is `BASIC` or if the password id provided
+Required if authMethod is `BASIC` or if the password id provided.

 <!-------------------- DELETE A SITE -------------------->